 - Accelerate Our Acquisition of New Customers.
-We believe we are in the early stages of penetration of the large and growing unified critical communications market.
-We intend to capitalize on our growing portfolio of applications and the technological advantages of our unified critical communications platform to continue to attract new customers.
-In parallel we plan to attract new customers by investing in sales and marketing and expanding our channel partner relationships.
-We have grown our salesforce on average 40% per year over the last three years and we have grown our number of net new customers by 239% over that time. - Further Penetrate Our Existing Customers.
-With revenue retention rates of over 110% for each of the last two years, we believe that there is a significant opportunity within our existing customer base to expand their use of our platform, both by selling to our existing customers new applications and features and selling to additional departments in their organizations.
-Our pricing model is based on the number of applications subscribed to and, per application, the number of people, locations and things connected to our platform as well as volume of communications, which allows us to capture more spend as our customers grow.
-While our platform currently includes six different critical communications applications, one of these applications was introduced in the middle of 2014 and three were not introduced until 2015.
+We believe that we are in the early stages of penetration of the large and growing market for targeted and contextually relevant critical communications.
+We intend to capitalize on our growing portfolio of applications and the technological advantages of our critical communications platform to continue to attract new customers.
+In parallel, we plan to attract new customers by investing in sales and marketing and expanding our channel partner relationships. - Further Penetrate Our Existing Customers.
+With revenue retention rates of over 110% for each of the last three years, we believe that there is a significant opportunity within our existing customer base to expand their use of our platform, both by selling new applications and features to our existing customers new applications and features and selling to additional departments in their organizations.
+Our pricing model is based on the number of applications, which allows us to capture more spend as our customers grow.
+While our platform currently includes seven different critical communications applications, one of these applications was introduced in the middle of 2014, three of these applications were introduced in 2015 and one was not introduced until 2016.
 Accordingly, we believe that we have a significant opportunity to increase the lifetime value of our customer relationships as we educate customers about the benefits of our current and future applications that they do not already utilize.
-We have already begun to demonstrate success in this regard as our new applications are comprising an increasing proportion of our contracted sales, which represent the total dollar value of new agreements entered into with the period, exclusive of renewals, growing from 0% in the third quarter of 2014, to 19% in the fourth quarter of 2014, 28% in the first quarter of 2015 and 26% in the second quarter of 2015. - Develop New Applications to Target New Markets and Use Cases.
-Our platform is highly flexible and can support the development of new applications to meet evolving critical communications challenges.
-We intend to continue to develop new applications for use cases in a variety of new markets and leverage our platform and existing customer relationships as a source of new applications, industry use cases, features and solutions.
+We have already begun to demonstrate success in this regard as these new applications, which include our IT Alerting, Safety Connection, Community Engagement, Secure Messaging and Internet of Things applications, are comprising an increasing proportion of our contracted sales, which represent the total dollar value of new agreements entered into during the prior 12 months, exclusive of renewals, growing from 6% in the first quarter of 2015 to 12% in the second quarter of 2015, 17% in the third quarter of 2015, 22% in the fourth quarter of 2015, 26% in the first quarter of 2016. - Develop New Applications to Target New Markets and Use Cases.
+Our platform is highly flexible and can support the development of new applications to meet evolving safety and operational challenges.
+For example, our Safety Connection application enables organizations to send notifications based on the dynamic last known location of an individual, while actively incorporating threat and other data to allow for targeted and relevant communications.
+While the historic market for corporate security and safety solutions has been focused on establishing perimeters - locks, alarms and guards - to keep threats to employees outside of the physical premises, our solutions are responsive to the dramatic shift towards an increasingly mobile workforce where employees spend less time in traditional offices.
+At the same time, protection of employees at traditional places of business remains crucial.
+Market research completed in 2016 by us together with Emergency Management & Safety Solutions, found that while organizations were very concerned about the risk of workplace violence, 79% said they were at best only somewhat prepared for an active shooter event, and communicating with people in an impacted building was seen as the biggest challenge.
+In light of these dynamics, we intend to continue to develop new applications for use cases in a variety of new markets and leverage our platform and existing customer relationships as a source of new applications, industry use cases, features and solutions.
 We have a disciplined process for tracking, developing and releasing new applications and features that are designed to provide our customers with a strong value proposition.
+Our goal is to develop one new application each 12 to 18 months.